lakshya-vipassana/monsoon-creditTech-Assignment/README.md

 ---

-## 2. Random Forest
+## 2. LightGBM

-Used to capture:
+Used as the primary tree-based model to capture:

-* Non-linear relationships
+- Non-linear relationships
-* Feature interactions
+- Complex feature interactions
+- Missing value handling
+- High-cardinality feature patterns

 ---